By Ralph Sonenshine, online MA in Economics Program Director

 Economic Consulting Roles and Positions:

 Then, there is the middle level.
-By the way, principals and consultant/economists, many quite frankly are PhD economists, but not all.
+By the way, principals and consultants/economists, many quite frankly are PhD economists, but not all.
 And they manage client engagements and preside over expert testimony.
-So the consultants/economists are really people that make these projects go.
+So the consultants/economists are really the people who make these projects go.
 They may even have a team of research analysts.
 And again, sometimes these terms are a bit interchangeable.
-The research analysts are MA graduates or sometimes undergrads that are there for data collection, data analysis.
+The research analysts are MA graduates or sometimes undergrads who are there for data collection, data analysis.
 They are working with a consultant or client engagement manager to provide all the work that goes into a particular case.
 So, my take is that you typically get hired in as a research analyst and then hopefully work your way towards being a consultant, whether with the firm or as you make lateral moves to other firms.

 Economics Research Careers in Think Tanks